accelazh/example-nova-exensions/README.md

 example-nova-exensions
 ====

-Write examples for three kinds of nova api extension:
+Write examples for three kinds of nova api extension and cover most features:
   * Resource extension: which creates a new resource, actually a collection of object.
   * Controller extension: which extends existing resource.
   * Child resource extension: which create a new resource.
 The resource is child of another parent resource.